godotengine/godot-docs/getting_started/scripting/gdscript/static_typing.rst

 You can also use casting to ensure safe lines.
 Safe lines are a new tool in Godot 3.1 to tell you when ambiguous lines of code are type-safe.
-As you can mix and match typed and dynamic code, at times, Godot doesn’t have enough information to if an instruction will trigger an error or not at runtime.
+As you can mix and match typed and dynamic code, at times, Godot doesn’t have enough information to know if an instruction will trigger an error or not at runtime.

 This happens when you get a child node.
 Let’s take a timer for example: